zowe/docs-site/docs/user-guide/cli-enabledisablexperimentalcommands.md

 # Enabling and disabling experimental Commands

-Brightside CLI includes experimental commands, which are currently in development and are not ready for general availability.
+Zowe CLI includes experimental commands, which are currently in development and are not ready for general availability.
 You can enable or disable these commands.
 The experimental commands are disabled by default.

 **Important!**  If you use these commands, you might encounter errors, unexpected behavior, incompatibilities with your system, or incomplete help text.
 ## Enable experimental commands